 Our minds find it difficult to be at ease if we don’t see immediate results.
 This is especially true for the younger generations.
 Unlike the patient Baby Boomers, Millennials get restless if they don’t see quick results.
 They grew up in an era where they witnessed the overnight successes of YouTubers, American Idols, and reality TV celebs that influenced their standards.

 2. Revisit your vision and goals: If you’ve hit a wall, it would be beneficial to revisit your goals and vision.
 Take note of the exact goals that you had laid out and remind yourself of what inspired you to create them in the first place.
 For example, if you want to lose 10 pounds, was it because your doctor recommended it or because you want to get healthier?
 The key is to set goals that you’re fired up about and that you’re willing to commit to.
 Your goals need to be connected to an overarching vision that will galvanize you to overcome any obstacle.
-Create a vision board, or write a descriptive and vivid account of what you would like to achieve.
-You need to be crystal clear on how success looks to you so that you recognize it when you actually get there.
 Be sure to know what metrics you’re using to measure your progress.
 Grounded data is a much more reliable barometer of the effectiveness of your efforts instead of your feelings.

 3. Manage your expectations: Another possible reason that you’re losing motivation is that your expectations are too high.
 Often our biggest disappointments occur from having unrealistic expectations.
 ‘Unrealistic’ doesn’t always mean that you can’t achieve your goals, but that you may need more time or resources to actualize it.
 For example, when opening a new store, instead of hoping to make 10K, focus on breaking even and perfecting your systems of operation.
 Set positive and specific goals that feel manageable, especially in the beginning stages.
 Setting healthy expectations that are easy to reach will encourage you to keep going.

 Buddha once said that a jug fills drop by drop.
 With every drop that falls, your jug will slowly but surely be filled.
-During that waiting time, take long deep breaths and gain strength from your faith.
-Allow grace to calm and soothe your anxieties.
+During that waiting time, take long deep breaths and gain strength from your faith, knowing that what’s right for you will show up at the right time and at the right place.

 All my best on your journey,